Ugbo: Economics

+Hospitality

+Some of the prominent spots are the Awgu Civic Centre, Ugbonabor, which houses restaurants and hotel accommodations; the Ugbo Dam Ressort; and Toskana Bar and Restaurant, located at Ugbo-Okpala.

 Culture

 Ugbo has diverse native cultures which have eroded in recent times due to the influence of Christianity in the community.
 See Religion.
 Yet, the town still boasts of cultural masquerade and dance groups, most notably, Ogba Agu Cultural Dance, Ugbo-Okpala; Okobolo, Ugbonabor; and women dance groups, among others, which typically feature during traditional ceremonies.